LionelB5/polygon-books-hardhat/README.md

 **Note:** Do note what is mentioned in the previous section, there is a bug with HardHat and the polygon testnet, so ensure you retrieve the correct contract address for verification.

-This can be done by executing the following command:
+To verify the contract, execute the following command:

 ```
 npx hardhat verify --network polygon_testnet <contract address> <... parameters provided to contract constructor at deploy time>